Despite major scientific progress, there are hardly any effective, science-based anti-aging nutraceuticals.

 - Use scientifically validated ingredients that extend lifespan in various organisms

-- Focused on nine or more aging mechanisms to leverage synergistic effects
+- Focused on ten or more aging mechanisms to leverage synergistic effects

 - Include ingredients shown to have beneficial effects on aging in humans